High School Assessments

 Indiana SAT

-Indiana will use College Board’s SAT to fulfill requirements pursuant to Indiana Code 20-32-5.1-7(d) for high school accountability.
+Indiana administers College Board’s SAT to fulfill requirements pursuant to Indiana Code 20-32-5.1-7(d) for high school accountability.
 Students may also use scores to fulfill some high school graduation requirements.
-SAT assesses high school Mathematics, Reading, and Writing standards in grade 11.
-The SAT replaced the ISTEP+ assessment beginning with the 2021-2022 school year.
+SAT assesses high school mathematics, reading, and writing standards in grade 11.

 - Frequently Asked Questions